john202020/lodux/Readme.md

 ## Principles:
 1. action and state are required to be JSON serializable.
-2. never try to change store state directly, cause it will not take effect. use reducer to do the change.
+2. use reducer to update the store state. directly update store state will not take effect.
 3. there is no need to set an initial store state.
 4. never try to pass null argument, because error will be thrown.
-5. `this` is intentionally not being used. do not try to use `this`, as in other frameworks (i.e. jquery). using `this` to reference store or any reference will not be guaranteed.
+5. using `this` will not be guaranteed.
-6. Method and subscription are synchronous execution.
+6. method and subscription are synchronously executed.

 ## Example
 ```javascript